aws-samples/serverless-patterns/kinesis-lambda-dynamodb-pipeline-dotnet-cdk/README.md

 # Real-time Data Pipeline with Kinesis, Lambda, and DynamoDB using AWS CDK .NET

-This pattern demonstrates how to create a serverless real-time data pipeline using Amazon Kinesis for data ingestion, AWS Lambda for processing, Amazon DynamoDB for data storage and error logging, and Amazon SQS as a Dead Letter Queue for handling failed records.
-The pattern includes robust error handling and retry mechanisms, and is implemented using AWS CDK with .NET.
+This pattern demonstrates how to create a serverless real-time data pipeline using Amazon Kinesis for data ingestion, AWS Lambda for processing, Amazon DynamoDB for data storage.
+The pattern is implemented using AWS CDK with .NET.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/kinesis-lambda-dynamodb-pipeline-dotnet-cdk